Occupational Exposure

 What should electricians do if they were exposed to asbestos?

-Electricians with past asbestos exposure should notify their physician and request baseline imaging, document their work history including job sites and products handled, and consult a mesothelioma attorney about their legal options.
-Early detection significantly improves treatment outcomes and preserves all legal options.
+Electricians with past ACM exposure should notify their physician and request baseline imaging, document their work history including job sites and products handled, and consult a mesothelioma attorney about their legal options.
+[2] Early detection significantly improves treatment outcomes and preserves all legal options.

 What should electricians with asbestos exposure do next?